-Non-grandfathered plans like Kaiser are prohibited from discriminating against a health care provider who is acting within the scope of his/her license or certification under applicable State law.
-Although Kaiser is not required to contract with all providers, it must not discriminate with respect to coverage of covered expenses provided by a health care provider acting within the scope of his/her license.
+Kaiser is prohibited from discriminating against a health care provider who is acting within the scope of his or her license or certification under applicable State law.
+Although Kaiser is not required to contract with all providers, it must not discriminate with respect to coverage of covered expenses provided by a health care provider acting within the scope of his or her license.